 The monitor includes PiP (Picture in Picture) and PbP functionality, allowing multiple sources to be displayed simultaneously.
 The ‘Eye Saver Mode’ and ‘Game Mode’ settings now common on Samsung displays also feature, alongside a more conventional Low Blue Light (LBL) setting; setting the ‘Color Tone’ to ‘Warm2’.
 The included stand affords full ergonomic flexibility to the monitor; height, tilt, swivel and pivot (rotation clockwise into portrait) adjustment.
 The included stand can be removed to make way for an alternative 100 x 100mm VESA compatible solution, too.
 The ports on the monitor include; HDMI 1.4, HDMI 2.0, DP 1.2, mDP 1.2 and a USB 3.0 hub.
 The USB hub has 4 ports, two of which (the ones on the side of the monitor) offer ‘Fast Charging’ of connected devices.
 Adaptive-Sync and hence AMD FreeSync is supported on the DP 1.2 and mDP 1.2 inputs and possibly via HDMI as well.

 Further details can be found on this product page.
-Availability on price and availability is still forthcoming.
+The monitor has now entered limited retail availability for ~$900.
 We’ll consider a review if there’s sufficient demand.